XintaoX/XintaoX.github.io/_pages/about.md

 Experience:

-Ph.D. in the Department of Statistics, Iowa State University, 2019 - present.
+-Ph.D. in the Department of Statistics, Iowa State University, 2019 - present.
-Bachelor of Science, Mathematics, University of Science and Technology of China, 2014 - 2019.
+-Bachelor of Science, Mathematics, University of Science and Technology of China, 2014 - 2019.
-Bachelor of Natural Science, Physics, University of Science and Technology of China, 2014 - 2019.
+-Bachelor of Natural Science, Physics, University of Science and Technology of China, 2014 - 2019.

 Research interests: